wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

 ## Key Flags

-The recipient's subkey used in the derivation of the proxy parameter MUST have only the 0x04 (encrypt communications) flag as defined in {{I-D.ietf-openpgp-crypto-refresh}}
+Suitable subkeys for proxy forwarding are limited to flags 0x04 (encrypt communications) and 0x08 (encrypt storage) as defined in
-Section 5.2.3.26.
-In case of collusion between the proxy and forwardee, an adversary may only be able to decrypt other messages, but not authenticate, sign, or certify other keys as the recipient.
-// This is redundant and partially contradictory with the section about
-// Generating the forwardee key, which says that the recipient may have
-// 0x10 as well.
-I also don't see why it can't have 0x08 (encrypt storage)
-// too.
-I would try to remove this section and merge it into the others,
-// if possible.
+{{I-D.ietf-openpgp-crypto-refresh}} Section 5.2.3.26 to limit the scope of the attack in case of compromise.

 Forwardee encryption subkeys have flags 0x40 and 0x10 only, in order to prevent forwarding-capable implementation from exporting the public key and stop other implementations from encrypting messages directly to this key.

-Subkeys flagged as 0x40 MUST NOT be unflagged or reused as the private key material is generated from a third party and therefore is not secret.

-## Key rotation

-It is RECOMMENDED to use short-lived encryption subkeys when forwarding messages.
-This ensures that if a proxy is compromised, and the forwardee gets access to a proxy transformation factor only a subset of the email is compromised.

 ## Proxy transformation factors management